projecto-magnifico/delphi-frontend/src/API.md

 GET /threads/:id/keywords
 Returns articles/keywords for given thread_id

-PATCH /threads/:id
+PATCH /threads/:id/name
-Update details - commonly name and summary - of the thread id
+Update details - commonly name and summary - of the thread id.
+When patching the summary, the summary_updated column should also change to current timestamp.

 POST /threads/:id/articles
 Add an article to a thread